rbaron/remotebox/README.md

 Installation
 ------------

 To install the plugin, simply copy the files `rhythmbox.py` and `rhythmbox.plugin` to your Rhythmbox plugin directory, usually `~/.local/share/rhythmbox/plugins/`.
-If you want to automate this process, simply type
+If you want to automate this process, simply type on your terminal:

 ```
 $> REMOTEBOXPATH="~/.local/share/rhythmbox/plugins/remotebox/" && \